megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

-That is, a transaction script needs to actually be transactional.
+That is, a transaction script needs to actually be **transactional**.
 It needs to be atomic.
 Of course, each domain's requirements will dictate how true this is, but in general, we want transaction scripts to operate as a unit, and make sure that they don't leave the system in an inconsistent state in situations when the script fails midway through its execution.

 If all the script does is interact with a relational database, it is easy to address this issue.
-The solution is to perform the operations within a database transaction:
+The solution is to perform the operations within a **database transaction**:

 ```csharp
 class AddItemToQuoteWithTransaction